TERMS AND CONDITIONS OF BUSINESS

 13. Data Protection.

-The Practice abides by the Data Protection Act 1998 and will use the data provided by the Client for the purpose of record keeping, updating and enhancing reports and relevant publications.
-The Practice shares data only with companies authorised by the Director and will include Robovet Veterinary Systems Ltd, Idexx Laboratories and Rapport reminders through Vetsolutions.
-The Practice will maintain the Client’s confidentiality at all times and will not allow any unwarranted breach of confidentiality nor will it contravene its obligations under the Data Protection Act 1998.
-Clients must choose to opt in to receive correspondence sent by the practice, including preventative health reminders.
+The Practice abides by the General Data Protection Regulations 2018 and will use the data provided by the Client for the purpose of record keeping, updating and enhancing reports and relevant publications.
+The Practice shares data only with companies authorised by the Director.
+The Practice will maintain the Client’s confidentiality at all times and will not allow any unwarranted breach of confidentiality nor will it contravene its obligations under GDPR.
+Clients must choose to opt in to receive marketing correspondence sent by the practice and may be asked to confirm these details in person, via post or electronic means.
+We also process personal information using a CCTV system to monitor and collect visual images for the purpose of security and the prevention and detection of crime.
 Discussions with regards to client accounts will only be entered into with the registered individual.
 In instances where a third party wishes to discuss matters relating to the client record, then express consent must be given by the registered keeper.

 14. Reminding Service.

 Please note that the Client is responsible for maintaining the schedule of vaccinations or treatments recommended.
-While the Practice may provide an opt in reminder service for the convenience of the Client, it does not accept any responsibility in so doing.
+While the Practice may provide a reminder service for the convenience of the Client, it does not accept any responsibility in so doing.

 15. Referral Cases.